svandragt/plex-janitor/readme.md

 The script makes the following assumptions:

-- There's two sections: "TV Shows" and "Movies"
+- There's two sections: "TV Shows" and "Films"
 - The TV Shows section has a collection "Keep" and a collection "Deletable TV"
-- The Movies section has a collection "Keep" and a collection "Deletable Movies"
+- The Films section has a collection "Keep" and a collection "Deletable Films"
 - Add items to the Keep collection manually (for TV Shows tag the show, not the episode).
 These will not be deleted.
 - The Deletable* collections must have these filters:
   - Plays is greater than 0